 Of course, if you’re going to spend $100M to compete in the world’s most prestigious boat race, you want every piece of data you can get your hands on.
 But how does any of this relate to the world outside of rich guys racing?

 Consider that NOAA is already collecting 80 terabytes of data a day, the majority of it from ocean sensors.
 They are studying currents, temperature fluctuation, water purity and hundreds more variables across vast geographic territories.
 That data contributes to weather projections and real-time current information used by sea-going vessels around the world to safely and efficiently travel from port to port.
 Most of those ships are also equipped with sensors that are sending their own data back to shore.
 On a very large scale, it’s a very similar system to data being captured for LiveLine, aiming to improve life on and in the oceans.

 You can see the same parallels between Formula 1 racing and modern auto telemetry.
 For years, the pit crews on the world’s fastest racing teams have been monitoring sensor driven feeds to see how cars and drivers are performing relative to race conditions and their competitors on the track.
 Each car has over 100 sensors feeding data to the pit and their race headquarters for immediate analysis by 50-100 engineers, depending on the team.
 Lots of data, but relatively few vehicles.

-Now consider the data collected in cars and sent back for analysis by modern auto manufacturers (remember this Tesla takedown of the New York Times?), insurance companies offering discounts if you prove to be a safe driver, and before we know it, driverless car audit trails — all at the scale of millions of vehicles.
+Now consider the data collected in cars and sent back for analysis by modern auto manufacturers, insurance companies offering discounts if you prove to be a safe driver, and before we know it, driverless car audit trails — all at the scale of millions of vehicles.